UPDATE 2021.10.27 – After meeting with Shopify’s Product Manager for International Domains, I’ve updated the solutions section of this article.

 We reported this issue to Shopify in May 2019 back when these features were Plus-only.
 Since then, we’ve told merchants privately to report this issue directly to Shopify in hopes of getting it fixed (merchants reporting issues carry a heavier weight than apps reporting the same issues).

-Until Shopify fixes this, a workaround is to disable geolocated currencies.
-It is ok and recommended to have a drop-down or link for the customer to change the currency, the problem is with the geolocated based switcher.
+Until Shopify fixes this, a workaround is to disable geotargeted currencies.
+If you are on Shopify Plus and have geotargetting enabled, you’ll need to reach out to Shopify to disable geotargetting for your domain.
+It is ok and recommended to have a drop-down or link for the customer to change the currency, the problem is with the geotargeted based switcher.